 To be a national charity in the UK devoted to raising awareness and funds for Israel’s wounded veterans and victims of terror.

 Beit Halochem literally means ‘House of Warriors’.
-It was established in the wake of the War of Independence (1949), with the purpose of providing the 3,400 soldiers disabled with all their needs towards the long process of their rehabilitation.
-Today, more than 58,000 members (this includes the 7,000 new members since October 7th 2023) are given a new lease of life at our facilities in Jerusalem, Tel Aviv, Haifa and Beer Sheva.
+It was established in the wake of the War of Independence (1949), with the purpose of providing the 3,400 disabled veterans with all their needs towards the long process of their rehabilitation.
+Today, more than 61,800 members (this includes the 11,800 new members since October 7th 2023) are given a new lease of life at our facilities in Jerusalem, Tel Aviv, Haifa and Beer Sheva.

 The Beit Halochem Centres provide a blend of exceptional rehabilitative services including physiotherapy, hydrotherapy and chiropractic treatments conducted along-side social and specialised sport options, educational programmes and a vast range of creative activities.
 Sport is an effective means to foster positive health and wellbeing, social inclusion and community building for people with a disability.
 Whether as recreation or something more competitive, there’s a reason why sports are recommended for both able bodied and disabled individuals: because they help one feel as though they’re a part of something.
 It’s where many important social skills are learned, including acceptance of the disability, support of comrades, and the value of competition.